jmfayard/des-vies-de-devs/_We Shall Improve Hiring Somewhat.md

 {% embed https://www.youtube.com/watch?v=caR7C2SHdFI %}

-## 🇩🇪 Du bist verrückt mein Kind, kommm nach Berlin !

-The only reason I got back to programming is that  I moved to Berlin at the end 2014.
-I needed to leave all that bad experiences behind me.
-Since that was a huge challenge in itself, I came back to my original job.

-That was the best decision of my life.
-I have so much good memories there.
-Oh well depression is a bitch, and I got depressed 3 times more.
-But in between I had finally happy times.

-And that redemption was correlated with meeting people who were hiring in a way that I had not experienced before.

-A recruiter who told me for the first time in my life *I have a number of clients, so I prefer to understand you first.
-What would you liked to do ideally ?*

-A CEO who understood that he needed to hire good developers and not good candidates.

-A colleague who understood that it was more rational to evaluate developers by having a look at what they put on GitHub.

-Another recruiter who told me that her favorite interview question was

-*I have your CV, I've read it, and don't worry, we will talk about if*.
-*But first I want to ask you something* :
-*Is there something that is NOT in your CV, but that you would like to share with me, because that shaped who you are as a person today ?*

-A CTO that hired me over a phone call and a lunch at my favorite japanese restaurant.

-Another CTO later who hired me via a tweet followed by a café discussion that went so well that we both knew at then end of it that the match was there already.

-It sounded like we could have simpler things.
-It worked better.
-Things started to make sense again.

-But what happened before then ?
 ## Writing as self therapy

 Contrary to an harmful sexist myth, therapy is not for the weaks.